 Introduction to Film Photography

-An introduction to black-and-white still photography – technical, aesthetic, conceptual – for non-photography majors.
-Through weekly assignments, students will become familiar with the operation of a 35mm camera body/lenses and film processing/printing, while exploring basic principles of lighting, depth of field, principles of design, blur/stop motion, accurate exposure, and tone control.
+An introduction to technical, aesthetic, and conceptual topics in black-and-white still photography for non-photography majors.
+Through weekly assignments, students will become familiar with the operation of a 35mm camera body, lenses, and film processing and printing, while exploring basic principles of lighting, depth of field, principles of design, blur, stop motion, exposure, and tone control.
 Lectures will address photographic aesthetics, in addition to historical, contemporary and innovative practices.
 Students will engage in the language of the critique through participation in discussions of photographic shooting assignments.
 Students are required to provide their own 35mm camera, film and processing, and photo paper.
-Non-Photo majors only. **Fee: Photo fee required** (This course is available to RIT degree-seeking undergraduate students.)
-Lab 4, Lecture 2 (Fall).
+Non-Photo majors only. **Fee: This course has a facilities fee for Non-SPAS students** (This course is available to RIT degree-seeking undergraduate students.)
+Lab 4, Lecture 2 (Fall, Spring).

 History of Western Art:-Renaissance to Modern

 In this course students will examine the forms, styles, functions, and meanings of important objects and monuments dating from the European Renaissance through the beginning of the twentieth century, and consider these works of art in their social, historical and cultural contexts.
 The primary goals of this course are to learn how to look and how to describe and analyze what we see, and to use these skills to understand and explain how art visually expresses meaning.
 At the end of the term, students will have gained a foundational knowledge of the object, scope and methods of the discipline of art history.
 The knowledge obtained in this introductory course will also guide students in their own creative endeavors.
 Lecture 3 (Fall, Spring).

 History & Theory of Exhibitions